RevenueHunt/docs/docs/how-to-guides/recommend-subscription-products.md

 # How to Recommend Subscription Products

-Recommending subscription products via the Shop Quiz can significantly enhance your e-commerce strategy by providing a steady revenue stream and fostering long-term customer relationships.
+Recommending subscription products via the Shop Quiz: Product Recommendation Quiz can significantly enhance your e-commerce strategy by providing a steady revenue stream and fostering long-term customer relationships.

-With the integration of [ReCharge Subscriptions](https://apps.shopify.com/subscription-payments?surface_intra_position=1&surface_type=partners&surface_version=redesign) into your product recommendation strategy, you can create a seamless shopping experience for your customers.
+With the integration of [ReCharge Subscriptions](https://apps.shopify.com/subscription-payments?surface_intra_position=1&surface_type=partners&surface_version=redesign) or [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) into your product recommendation strategy, you can create a seamless shopping experience for your customers.

 ![how to recommend subscription products sample product](/images/how to recommend subscription products sample product.png)

-This guide explains how to integrate and recommend subscription products with Shop Quiz.
+This guide explains how to integrate and recommend subscription products with Shop Quiz: Product Recommendation Quiz.

+!!! warning

+    Shop Quiz: Product Recommendation Quiz currently only integrates with [ReCharge Subscriptions](https://apps.shopify.com/subscription-payments?surface_intra_position=1&surface_type=partners&surface_version=redesign) for Shopify and [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) for WooCommerce.
+Subscription products are not yet supported in the Product Recommendation Quiz for BigCommerce or Magento.
+They will not show up on the Results page.
+However, there’s a workaround explained in the [Other subscriptions](#other-subscriptions) section of the article.

 ## ReCharge Subscriptions